just-ai/mlp-python-service-template/README.md

-# mlp-hello-world-service
+# mlp-python-service-template

 This repository is a project template for creating a new [Caila](https://app.caila.io/) service.

 > Caila is a platform for hosting microservices based on ML models.
 > It is a powerful tool that can cover every aspect of your solution’s lifecycle, from model training and QA to deployment and monitoring.

-[Fork this project](https://github.com/just-ai/mlp-hello-world-service/fork) to start developing a service of your own!
+[Create a new project](https://github.com/new?template_name=mlp-python-service-template&template_owner=just-ai) from this template to start developing a service of your own!

 ## Get started